 The average balance on a credit card in Australia is $3,083, and the average amount that's accruing interest is $1,9691.
 Credit cards are convenient and can help us out of sticky situations, but are we being unwise with how we're using them?
-If debt builds up too much and we're unable to pay it off, it could seriously affect our credit reports.
+If debt builds up too much and we're unable to pay it off, it could seriously affect the information reported on our Equifax credit reports.

 Why can poor credit card etiquette affect your credit report?

 Are you using your credit card for every purchase you make?
 Are you putting bill payments on it?
 That counts as poor credit card etiquette.
 Anything that isn't absolutely necessary should not be on your credit card, essentially.

 You also need to keep track of your spending - and by that, we mean every single little detail2.
 Hold onto all of your receipts and check them against your credit card statements at the end of each month.
 It's more important than just ensuring you aren't being charged extra for certain things.
 You can also see where you're spending the most money, whether it's on food, drinks or entertainment.
 From that information, you can make lifestyle changes to save more money (but of course, that money might be needed to pay off your credit card bill).